By pre-ordering you get priority access to rare and limited varieties.

 Blue' is a dusky violet-blue beauty with strong white "eyes" that are beelines

 helping winged pollinators find their way to the plant's nectar and pollen.

 Please bear with us, because tales of plant parentage can get a bit complicated similar to a "house that Jack built" story.
 Our introduction is a descendant of a bicolor Mealy Cup Sage developed by horticulturist Art Petley of Austin, Texas.

-Art received his bicolor Mealy Cup Sage from Armand Hufault, former president of the Williamson County Chapter of the Texas Native Plant Society, who found it in the wild north of Austin near the Williamson County town of Jarrett.
+Art received his bicolor Mealy Cup Sage from Armand Hufault, former president of the Willia County Chapter of the Texas Native Plant Society, who found it in the wild north of Austin near the Willia County town of Jarrett.
 Hufault grew it from a cutting.
 Art has since discovered wild stands of the plant at various locations throughout the county.